sshiyy/MAD24_P01_Team4/README.md

 ```
 4. Point system - Kaylea

-You get rewarded for your love of pasta with our loyalty program!
+You get rewarded for your love of food with our loyalty program!
 Gain points for each purchase you make.
 These points can then be exchanged for interesting benefits like freebies, discounts, or even unique admission to events.
 Your devotion will be rewarded more the more you enjoy Enchante Pasta and Pour.
 ```
 ```
 5. Filtering page - Raeann